rsolano/CarND-Behavioral-Cloning-P3/writeup.md

 #### 1. Solution Design Approach

 The overall strategy for deriving a model architecture was to create data sets and experimenting with various models.
-I started with a flattened image connected to a single output to check everything was working.
+I started with the simplest network, a flattened image connected to a single output, to check everything was working.
 Obviously no amount of data would make this model drive correctly so I moved on to a LeNet architecture.
 LeNet did much better and I was able to get the car to drive itself past the brigde.
-However it would not get past the second curve and veer off into the dirt, regardless of the amount or quality of data that I fed the model with.
+However it would not get past the second curve and veer off into the dirt, regardless of the amount of data that I fed the model with.
 I created data sets by driving on the center lane and focusing getting through curves as smoothly as possible.
 I also recorded center recoveries from both sides of the road and different points of the circuit, emphasizing problem areas such as the bridge and the second curve.
-I also recorded clockwise and counter-clockwise driving to help the mode better generalize.
+I also recorded clockwise and counter-clockwise driving to help the mode better generalize the track.

-At the end of the process, the vehicle was able to drive autonomously around track 1 without leaving the road.
+To help with training performance I wrote a generator function.
+The generator create and yields data on the fly with a batch size of 32.
+This greatly improved my ability to test out different data sets and models, even without a GPU.

+Lastly I implemented Nvidia's network architecture which was designed for real self-driving vehicles.
+Given its complexity I anticipated training would be time consuming but that was not the case to my surprise.
+I first trained the model for 3 epochs and the car already drove better than all my previous attempts with LeNet, even using my smallest data set.
+After training for 5 epochs, the car was able to drive around the entire track without leaving the road.

 #### 2. Final Model Architecture

-For my final model I used Nvidia's architecture, a convolutional neural network which consists of the following layers and layer sizes:
+My final model was based on Nvidia's architecture, a convolutional neural network which consists of the following layers and layer sizes:

 | Layer | Description	|
 |:-----:|:-----------:|